kibet-gilbert/WGS_Assembly/README.md

 NOTE: It may  be necessary to make slight changes along the way.

 ## **Getting started**

+We need to load the programs we intend to use way before hand.

-Create a directory named "WGS" in your home directory and navigate to it.
+Once that is done, create a directory named "WGS" in your home directory and navigate to it.
 This is where the analysis will be carried out.
 As we go on, we shall be creating sub-directories accordingly to ensure that intermediate outputs can be refered to easily whenever needed for downstream analyses.
 ```{r,eval=FALSE,error=FALSE,warning=FALSE,message=FALSE,echo=TRUE}
 mkdir WGS
 ```